Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 >
 > The small merels board with diagonals.

-However, there is an early antecedent of a game which is equivalent in play, if not in presentation.
+However, there is an early antecedent: a game equivalent in play, if not in presentation.
 [Alfonso X of Castile’s](https://en.wikipedia.org/wiki/Alfonso_X_of_Castile) <cite>Book of Games</cite>[@AlfonsoGames], published in 1283, includes the game <span lang="es">alquerque de tres</span> which is played on a small merels board with diagonals.
 Each player has three pawns which they place on the board one at a time, taking turns.
-If a player can form three in a line then they win; otherwise it is a tie.
+If a player can form three-in-a-row then they win; otherwise it is a tie.

 Later historians (even including [H. J. R. Murray](articles/people/hjr-murray.md)[@Murray2]) have muddied the waters by describing this game as a three-men’s-morris game where the pieces can be moved after being placed, but this is not supported by the original manuscript.[@DimensionsOfBookOfGames p.
-609]
+609] Thus, it is functionally equivalent to modern tic-tac-toe.

 > [!figure]
 >